 We study dynamic acquisition of information when a decision-maker has access to multiple kinds of information, and limited resources with which to acquire that information.
-Our decision-maker seeks to learn a Gaussian state, and we model each information source as a Brownian motion whose drift is an unknown attribute which is correlated with the state and with other attributes.
+Our decision-maker seeks to learn a Gaussian state, and we model each information source as a diffusion process whose drift is an unknown "attribute" of the state.
+Attributes are potentially correlated.
 This structure captures information acquisition in many economic settings, including for example:

-- An investor wants to learn the value of a stock portfolio, and can acquire information about the value of each stock included in the portfolio. - A voter wants to learn the quality of a candidate, and can acquire information about the views of various political pundits, including those biased in favor of and against the candidate. - An analyst wants to forecast a macroeconomic variable such as GDP growth, and can acquire information about recent economic activity across industries and locations.
+- An investor wants to learn the value of an asset portfolio, and can acquire information about the value of each asset included in the portfolio. - A mayor wants to learn the number of cases in his city of a disease outbreak, and allocates a limited number of tests across individuals from different neighborhoods. - An analyst wants to forecast a macroeconomic variable such as GDP growth, and needs to aggregate recent economic activities across industries and locations.

-At every instant of time, the decision-maker allocates a fixed budget of attention across the information sources, where attention increases the amount/precision of information extracted from the source.
+At every instant of time, the decision-maker allocates a fixed budget of resources across the information sources, which determines the amount/precision of information extracted from the source.
 This information is used for a future decision taken at an endogenously chosen stopping time.

-Our model resembles, but does not fall under, the classic multi-armed bandit (MAB) framework (Gittins, 1979; Bergemann and Välimäki, 2008).
+Our model resembles, but does not fall under, the classic multi-armed bandit (MAB) framework (Bergemann and Välimäki 2008; Gittins 1979).
 To see this, recall that in MAB, the choice of which arm to pull plays the dual role of influencing the evolution of beliefs and also determining flow payoffs.
 In our setting, information acquisition choices influence the evolution of beliefs, whereas actions-taken separately-determine payoffs.
 Thus in our paper, information acquisition decisions are driven by learning concerns exclusively, and the exploration-exploitation trade-off central to bandit models does not appear.1

 The static version of our problem, in which the decision-maker acquires information at one instant only and takes an action immediately thereafter, is straightforward.
-Because normal signals can be completely Blackwell-ordered based on their precisions (Hansen and Torgersen, 1974), different attention allocations (i.e., different mixtures over the sources) can be compared based on how much they reduce the variance of the payoff-relevant state.
+Because normal signals can be completely Blackwell-ordered based on their precisions (Hansen and

-1This feature also distinguishes our results relative to a classic literature on "learning by experimentation" (Easley and Kiefer, 1988; Aghion et al., 1991; Keller et al., 2005).
+1This feature also distinguishes our results relative to a classic literature on "learning by experimentation" (Aghion et al. 1991; Easley and Kiefer 1988; Keller et al. 2005).

-Moreover, because these are Blackwell comparisons, the optimal attention allocation does not depend on the decision problem that the decision-maker faces.
+Torgersen 1974), different resource allocations (i.e., different mixtures over the sources) can be compared based on how much they reduce the variance of the payoff-relevant state.
+Moreover, because these are Blackwell comparisons, the optimal resource allocation does not depend on the decision problem that the decision-maker faces.
 Our problem is also straightforward if information is acquired over a known interval of time, as the decision-maker should acquire information (in any order) to minimize uncertainty about the payoff-relevant state at the known end date.

 But if the decision time is not known ex-ante, then the decision-maker may have to trade off between learning more about the state in a given period of time versus acquiring information that will result in better decisions later on.
-This trade-off arises because a given source not only provides information about the state; it also alters the information value of the other sources due to correlation.
+This trade-off arises because a given source not only provides information about the state; it also potentially alters the information value of the other sources.
 To solve the dynamic problem, the decision-maker has to take into account how acquisitions today change the value of information tomorrow; these dynamic externalities can be quite complex to describe.